osu-eesc/cms-docs/user-guide/docs/content-types/user-profile.md

 On the edit screen for your profile, you will see the following fields:

   - **Photo**: a photo of yourself.
-  - **External profile link**: If you have a profile on another college website, you can link to it here.
-Visitors who click on you will go there directly.
-  - **Biography**: information about yourself and your work, including links or lists of publications.
+  - **Tagline**: a sentence or two that displays alongside links to your profile.
+Use this to describe why website visitors would want to contact you, remembering that it may display in many different contexts on the website (in faculty/staff directories, on articles you author, etc.).
+  - **Pronouns**: Specify your pronouns.
+Read more about [why pronouns matter](https://lgbt.ucsf.edu/pronounsmatter).
+  - **Languages Spoken**: Selecting a language here will display a sentence in the language on your profile letting visitors know that you speak it (e.g. "Hablo español" for Spanish).
+If a language you speak is not included in the list of options, please [submit a support request](https://osueesc.atlassian.net/servicedesk/customer/portal/2) so it can be added.
   - **Expertise**: the topic(s) in which you work.
 Selecting a topic here will list you as an “Expert” on that topic page.
 Feel free to list expertises that are not in the topic list in your Biography field.
+  - **Biography**: information about yourself and your work, including links or lists of publications.
-  - **Website URL**: You can link to other websites with information about you, such as a LinkedIn account.
+  - **Links**: You can link to other websites with information about you, such as a LinkedIn account.
+  - **External profile link**: If you have a profile on another college website, you can link to it here.
+Visitors who click on you will go there directly.

 For changes to other information, please submit a [support request](https://osueesc.atlassian.net/servicedesk/customer/portal/2).